VAMSApp/onair-api/README.md

 ### getCompanyMissionFlightTracks()
-Fetches the flight gps tracks for all missions.
+Fetches the flight tracks for all missions.

 #### Usage
 ```typescript